By 37Design |

 WordPress does offer a few built-in ways to find and filter media:

-- Grid vs. List view — toggle between visual thumbnails (grid) and a detailed list with columns for file name, author, date, and attached post.
+• Toggle between grid view (visual thumbnails) and list view (detailed columns for file name, author, date, and attached post).
 List view is more efficient for managing many files.

-- Date filter — filter media by the month it was uploaded.
+• The date filter lets you filter media by the month it was uploaded.
 This works well if you upload in predictable batches (e.g., all product photos from a specific shoot).

-- Media type filter — filter by images, audio, video, or documents.
+• The media type filter lets you filter by images, audio, video, or documents.

-- Search — searches file names, titles, captions, and descriptions.
+• Search checks file names, titles, captions, and descriptions.
 This is why descriptive file names are so important.
 Searching for "blue-canvas-tote" is far more useful than searching for "IMG_4523."

-- Attachment details — click any media item to see its full metadata, including every post or page it is attached to, its file URL, and all available sizes.
+• Click any media item to see its full attachment details, including every post or page it is attached to, its file URL, and all available sizes.

 Folder Plugins